 Transcripts of a student's College record will be furnished upon written and signed request.
 The first two copies are free.
 A fee of \$3.00 will be charged for each additional copy.
 There will be an additional \$5.00 charge for all requests for FAXed transcripts.
-Copies sent to other Colleges within the New Hampshire Community Technical College System are free.
+Copies sent to other Colleges within the Community College System of New Hampshire are free.